 pygmentscodefences = true

-hrefTargetBlank = true # open the external links in a new window
+hrefTargetBlank = true # open external links in a new window

 fractions = false

-You can override the built-in CSS and use your own.
-Just put your own CSS files in the static directory of your website (the one in the theme directory also works but is not recommended for obvious reasons) and modify the customCSS parameter.
+You can override the built-in CSS and add your own.
+Put your CSS files in the static directory of your website.
+While storing them inside the themes/Hugo-Octopress/static directory works, it’s not recommended (keep your website and theme as separated as possible to be able to switch themes easily).
+Then modify the customCSS parameter.
 The path should be relative to the static folder.
 These CSS files will be added through the header partial after the built-in CSS file.

-For example, if your custom CSS files are static/css/custom.css and static/css/custom2.css then customCSS will look like this:
+For example, if custom CSS files are static/css/custom.css and static/css/custom2.css then customCSS will look like this:

-Links in the navigation menu (everything other than Google search and RSS icon) can be configured here.
-Navigation menu is generated using the layouts/partials/navigation.html template.
+Links in the navigation menu (everything other than Google search and RSS icon) can be customized.
+The navigation menu is generated using the layouts/partials/navigation.html partial.

 Links are sorted according to weight from left to right.
-For example a link with weight of -10 will be to the left of links with weights 0 or 10.
-Links can be added to the config file like this:
+For example, a link with weight of -10 will appear to the left of links with weights 0 or 10.
+Links can be added to the config file: